flink-extended/ai-flow/docs/content/workflow_development/tutorial.md

 #### Define a Validation Job and a Prediction Job

-Here we define the left 2 jobs of our workflow.
+Here we define the other two jobs of our workflow.
 They are pretty similar to what we have done in defining the training job.

 ```python
 		# Validation of model